 Whether you’re a new student or a returning Sun Devil, you have so much to look forward to at ASU in the coming year.
-It’s not too early to get excited about the top events of the fall semester.
+So get excited about the top events of the fall semester!

 Save the date now for these don’t-miss events across ASU.

 Sun Devil Tuesday will be the unforgettable first gathering of the class of 2023.
 First-year students from across ASU will come together at Wells Fargo Arena to represent their colleges and celebrate the start of their ASU adventure.
 Sun Devils will hear from their colleges and meet up with their peers to experience the welcome ceremony together.
 The excitement begins at 3:30 p.m. on Tuesday, Aug.
 20.